icons8/lunacy-docs/docs/release-notes/index.md

 ![Symbol tool](/public/rn5_9-symbtool.png)

-* To draw a placholder symbol just select the Symbol tool and drag over the required area.
-Placeholder symbos appear as pink rectangles with the question mark.
+* To draw a placeholder symbol just select the Symbol tool and drag over the required area.
+Placeholder symbols appear as pink rectangles with the question mark.

 ![Placeholder symbols](/public/rn5_9-symbtool2.png)

-* To relace a placeholder symbol, select it and use the suggestions panel that will appear.
+* To replace a placeholder symbol, select it and use the suggestions panel that will appear.
 * You can also use use symbols from the Symbols page.
 For this, enable the tool, then go to the Symbols page and click the required Symbol.
 The same applies to symbols from UI kits.
 * When the Symbol tool is enabled, you can press the `C` and `Shift+C` hotkeys to switch between the symbols that you've used earlier and quickly add them onto the canvas.
 * If you want your custom symbols to appear on the suggestions panel, you should properly tag them in the Inspector.
 For this, click ![Tag symbol button](/public/rn5_9-symbtool5.png) in the **Symbol** section of the Inspector and select a proper category.